What is TPLO?

 How long does recovery take after TPLO surgery?

 It is your job to help your dog heal properly and get the leg back to normal strength.
 As you manage activity, be sure to watch the wound carefully.
-It is important to make sure it stays clean and far away from your dog’s mouth, as licking can cause infection.
+It is important to ensure it stays clean and far away from your dog’s mouth, as licking can cause infection.
 Talk to your vet about managing discomfort experienced by your dog with ice packs and heat through different points of the recovery period.